Famous People Players: Dine & Dream Theatre

 In 1994, the company opened the Dine & Dream Theatre; Paul Newman funded the restaurant's development by donating a portion of the sale of Newman's Own salad dressing products and Phil Collins funded the theatre's sound system.
 In 2009, facing the demolition of its 25-year location for condo development, the company relocated to Etobicoke.
 It reopened its first show on October 23, 2009.

 The Dine & Dream Theatre is located at the company's Toronto west-end headquarters.
 Guests first arrive to the restaurant for lunch/dinner, where they are served by the Players — who also perform in the show productions.
 After the meal, guests are led to the Phil Collins Theatre, where the show production is performed.
 The theatre is named after Phil Collins, who became a source of inspiration for thePlayers when he viewed a performance interpretation of his music.
 It is currently the only theatre in Canada exclusively devoted to live animation under blacklight, showcasing life-size characters that glow and float in the dark.

-The Stars of Tomorrow

-As the company evolved over the years, the Dine & Dream Theatre has grown to expand its services towards education as well.
-Approved by the Ontario Ministry of Education, the Stars of Tomorrow is FPP's holistic education program that works in close partnership with Boards of Education and secondary school administrators.

-Under this program, high school students are given an alternative pathway to education — where they undergo co-op placements to train in the company's various departments in exchange for high school credits.
-This has led to multiple successful partnerships with various school Boards, such as Michael Power - St. Joseph High School, Father John Redmond Catholic Secondary School and Regional Arts Centre, Bishop Marrocco/Thomas Merton Catholic Secondary School, and most recently — George Brown College.

-FPP also hosts Specialist High Skills Major (SHSM) workshops for students of all grades.
-Under these workshops, students get to learn essential business and entrepreneurial skills from renowned professionals.